 1,342 girls among 2,279 children adopted in 2019-20: Smriti Irani

-She said 16 complaints about illegal activities at specialised adoption agencies have been reported between 2016 and 2019.
+She said 16 complaints about illegal activities at specialised adoption agencies were reported between 2016 and 2019.
+In 2018-19, 4,027 children were adopted in which about 3,374 children were adopted within the country while 653 inter-country adoptions were made, the data said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)